nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-11-08_CEPLAS-module/0-preparation.md

 }
 </style>

-:bulb: Please prepare the following before the workshop:
+:bulb: Please prepare the following before the class:

 - :white_check_mark: Register at DataPLANT
 - :white_check_mark: Find your command line
 - :white_check_mark: Install and configure Git on your computer
+- :white_check_mark: Install ARC Commander on your computer
 - :white_check_mark: Install ARCitect on your computer
 - :white_check_mark: Install Swate on your computer
 - :white_check_mark: (optional) Install VS Code